Sonic the Hedgehog (1991 video game): Concept and programming

 The loop running was implemented in a tech demo by Naka, who developed an algorithm allowing a sprite to move smoothly on a curve by determining its position with a dot matrix.
 Naka's prototype was a platform game with a fast-moving character rolling in a ball through a long, winding tube, and this concept was fleshed out with Ohshima's character designs and levels by Yasuhara.
+Sonic the Hedgehog was unveiled at the Tokyo Toy Show, held between June 7–10, 1990.
+At this point, Sonic was only able to "run at high speed on a slightly wavy track."
+As so little was done at the time, the team wanted to try and "bluff" their way through the demo, making the game look far more polished than it actually was.
 Yasuhara originally intended to work on the game for three months due to the delay of his planned move to the United States by the outbreak of the Gulf War, but was engrossed in the project for nearly a year.
-His designs for levels were intended to attract both hardcore and casual gamers by integrating occasional challenging set pieces into the mostly accessible level design.
+His designs for levels were intended to attract both hardcore and casual gamers by integrating occasional challenging set pieces into mostly accessible level design.
 The color scheme was influenced by the work of pop artist Eizin Suzuki, and the aesthetics of Green Hill were influenced by the geography of California.

-In designing the gameplay, Naka was inspired by Mario creator Shigeru Miyamoto, whose games he had enjoyed playing years earlier.
+In designing the gameplay, Naka was inspired by Nintendo employee and Mario creator Shigeru Miyamoto, whose games he had enjoyed playing years earlier.
 Admiring the simplicity of Miyamoto's mechanics in complex environments, Naka decided that Sonic would be controlled with only a directional pad for movement and a single button for jumping.
 He also wanted his creation to be more action-oriented than the Mario series; while playing Super Mario Bros., he had wondered why the levels could not be cleared more quickly.

-Ohshima, Naka, and Yasuhara worked 19 hours a day on the project for several months.
+Ohshima, Naka and Yasuhara worked 19 hours a day on the project for several months.
 Due to the need to demonstrate the Genesis' technological prowess, the game underwent extensive testing and redesign, which took over six months.
-According to Naka, the game had the fastest-ever character speed in a video game and a rotation effect in the special stages that had been considered impossible on the console.
+According to Naka, the game had the fastest-ever character speed in a video game and a rotation effect in the bonus stages that had been considered impossible on the console.